tylerpearson/california-laws-api/README.md

 It can be loaded from a local dump with `heroku pg:psql < db-dumps/calaws.psql`.
 You'll likely need to comment out the creation of the `schema_migrations` table.

+## Next steps

+Things that can be done next:

+- Build a UI so it can be browsed online as an alternative to the official [California Legislative Information](http://leginfo.legislature.ca.gov/faces/codes.xhtml) site.
+- Automate updates with the latest laws.
+This would be downloading from FTP, converting, and uploading.
+- Index with something like Elasticsearch or a search-as-a-service platform like [Algolia](https://www.algolia.com/), so it easier to for people to find specific laws.